 - Drives are taken out of array and put back in the enclosure out of order.

-Due to the high importance of a RAID system, we consider a RAID data recovery project a top priority.
-We have a much quicker file recovery and return of your data than our competitors.
+Due to the high importance of a RAID system, we consider a RAID data recovery a top priority.
 Our standard turnaround time for RAID data recovery, regardless of the size, is 4-6 business days.
 This is one of the fastest turnaround times in the industry for RAID Data Recovery.